Havard03/spotr/README.md

 1. Clone repo to your computer and cd into folder

-2. Make .spot file executable "chmod u+x spot"
+2. Make .spotr file executable "chmod u+x spotr"

 3. Register an app in spotify for developers "https://developer.spotify.com/dashboard/applications" (also set callback URI to "https://www.google.com/")